EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 results in the client losing information about the server's status.
-If the actuator e.g. is a lock (door, car, etc.), the attack results in the client not knowing (except by using out-of-band information) whether the lock is unlocked or locked, just like the observer in the famous Schrodinger’s cat thought experiment.
+If the actuator e.g. is a lock (door, car, etc.), the attack results in the client not knowing (except by using out-of-band information) whether the lock is unlocked or locked, just like the observer in the famous Schrödinger’s cat thought experiment.
 Due to the nature of the attack, the client cannot distinguish the attack from connectivity problems, offline servers, or unexpected behavior from middle boxes such as NATs and firewalls.

-Remedy: Any IoT deployment of actuators where confirmation is important MUST notify the user upon reception of the response, or warn the user when a response is not received.
+Remedy: Any IoT deployment of actuators where syncronised state is important need to use confirmable messages and the client need to take appropriate actions when a response is not received and it loses information about the server's status.

 ##  The Request Delay Attack {#reqdelay}